k9w/learning-project-template-repo/README.md

 * _Check for installed Python on your machine with:_

 ```
-$ python --version
+$ python3 --version
 ```

-* _Install Python [from the project site](https://www.python.org/downloads) or from your package manager or app store if necessary.
+* _Install Python [from the project
+  site](https://www.python.org/downloads) or from your package manager or app store if necessary._

 * _Fork the project to your own Github repository if you plan to make changes._